ttu/json-flatfile-datastore/README.md

 ### API

-API is almost identical to MongoDB's C# API, so switching to MongoDB is easy.
+API is almost identical to MongoDB's C# API, so switching to MongoDB or (DocumentDB)[https://docs.microsoft.com/en-us/azure/documentdb/documentdb-protocol-mongodb] might be easy.
 Use type inference as types are not interchangable.

-Links:

 [MongoDB-C#-linq](http://mongodb.github.io/mongo-csharp-driver/2.4/reference/driver/crud/linq/#queryable)